near/NEPs/specs/Standards/Sould Bound Token/README.md

 /// TokenMetadata defines attributes for each SBT token. pub struct TokenMetadata {
-    pub issued_at: Option<u64>, // When token was issued or minted, Unix epoch in milliseconds pub expires_at: Option<u64>, // When token expires, Unix epoch in milliseconds pub reference: Option<String>, // URL to an off-chain JSON file with more info.
+    pub kind: KindId, // Kind of a token pub issued_at: Option<u64>, // When token was issued or minted, Unix epoch in milliseconds pub expires_at: Option<u64>, // When token expires, Unix epoch in milliseconds pub reference: Option<String>, // URL to an off-chain JSON file with more info.